PierroD/fastapi-query-parameter-model/README.md

-Thank you for the clarification.
-Let's adjust the README to accurately describe the functionality of the `QueryParameterModel`.
-Specifically, we’ll correct the description about alias conversion and emphasize the feature of returning a full model, which is useful for handling multiple query parameters in routes.

-Here’s the revised README:

----

 # QueryParameterModel

 **QueryParameterModel** is a Python library designed to simplify the parsing of query parameters in FastAPI applications.
 Utilizing Pydantic for validation, this package offers a streamlined approach to handling query parameters, including automatic conversion of camelCase query parameters from the URL to Python's snake_case convention.